-Exclusively curated and designed for Australian audiences, Experimental Jetset – Superstructure is the first major retrospective of the work of globally renowned graphic design studio Experimental Jetset.
+Exclusively curated and designed for Australian audiences, Experimental Jetset – Superstructure was the first major retrospective of the work of globally renowned graphic design studio Experimental Jetset.

-A free exhibition, Experimental Jetset – Superstructure will be shown in association with the NGV and Melbourne Art Book Fair at RMIT Design Hub.
-Experimental Jetset will be the keynote presenters at the Melbourne Art Book Fair, opening Melbourne Design Week.
+A free exhibition, Experimental Jetset – Superstructure was shown in association with the NGV and Melbourne Art Book Fair at RMIT Design Hub Gallery.
+Experimental Jetset was the keynote presenters at the Melbourne Art Book Fair, opening Melbourne Design Week.

-For Superstructure, Experimental Jetset have identified key sub-cultural movements that have inspired their practice.
-These moments in time will be layered with existing and newly-created works including film, collage, posters, prints and installations.
+For Superstructure, Experimental Jetset identified key sub-cultural movements that had inspired their practice.
+These moments in time would be layered with existing and newly-created works including film, collage, posters, prints and installations.

-The exhibition is conceived as a journey through four quarters of an imaginary city representing four conditions: The Constructivist City, The Situationist City, The Provotarian City and the Post-Punk City.
+The exhibition was conceived as a journey through four quarters of an imaginary city representing four conditions: The Constructivist City, The Situationist City, The Provotarian City and the Post-Punk City.

-The exhibition places Experimental Jetset and their ideas-driven and socially-engaged practice within a historical continuum.
+The exhibition placed Experimental Jetset and their ideas-driven and socially-engaged practice within a historical continuum.

-In addition, a sequence of newspapers will be published in collaboration with nine Melbourne-based graphic designers to connect the ideas within the show to the local context.
-The themes explored in the newspapers will also form the basis for a program of public events, giving visitors critical insight into graphic design discourse today.
-The nine practitioners are: Paul Marcus Fuog, Stuart Geddes, Jenny Grigg, Lisa Grocott, Hope Lumsden-Barry, Warren Taylor, Ziga Testen, Michaela Webb and Beaziyt Worcou.
+In addition, a sequence of newspapers would be published in collaboration with nine Melbourne-based graphic designers to connect the ideas within the show to the local context.
+The themes explored in the newspapers would also form the basis for a program of public events, giving visitors critical insight into graphic design discourse today.
+The nine practitioners were: Paul Marcus Fuog, Stuart Geddes, Jenny Grigg, Lisa Grocott, Hope Lumsden-Barry, Warren Taylor, Ziga Testen, Michaela Webb and Beaziyt Worcou.

 In 2007, a substantial selection of work by Experimental Jetset was acquired by the Museum of Modern Art (New York).
 Other institutes that have collected EJ material include Stedelijk Museum (Amsterdam), SFMOMA (San Francisco), Art Institute of Chicago (Chicago), Museum für Gestaltung (Zürich), Centre National des Arts Plastiques (Paris), and Cooper Hewitt (New York).
 In 2015, Roma Publications (Amsterdam) released a monograph titled 'Statement and Counter-Statement: Notes on Experimental Jetset'.

-Superstructure opens at Design Hub on Friday 16 March and runs until Saturday 5 May.
-The Melbourne Art Book Fair, curated by Megan Patty, NGV Publications Manager takes place from Friday 16 March to Sunday 18 March at the National Gallery of Victoria, with Experimental Jetset presenting a full-day symposium on Thursday 15 March, the first day of Melbourne Design Week.
+Superstructure opened at Design Hub Gallery on Friday 16 March and ran until Saturday 5 May.
+The Melbourne Art Book Fair, curated by Megan Patty NGV Publications Manager, took place from Friday 16 March to Sunday 18 March at the National Gallery of Victoria, with Experimental Jetset presenting a full-day symposium on Thursday 15 March, the first day of Melbourne Design Week.

-Experimental Jetset - Superstructure is conceived and designed by Experimental Jetset, Netherlands.
+Experimental Jetset - Superstructure was conceived and designed by Experimental Jetset, Netherlands.

-Presented by RMIT Design Hub in collaboration with the National Gallery of Victoria.
+Presented by RMIT Design Hub Gallery in collaboration with the National Gallery of Victoria.

 Curatorium: Megan Patty (National Gallery of Victoria); Brad Haylock, Kate Rhodes, Fleur Watson (RMIT University).